tenjava-2014/JordanSicherman-t3/README.md

 Forest Fire: When initialized, lightning will strike down from the heavens upon a nearby tree grove igniting them and allowing nature to take its course.

 Mushroom Rain: By some unknown miracle, red and brown mushrooms begin to fall from the heavens around all players.
 This event is timed.

+Fashion Show: Some Minecraft mobs are smarter than most imagine.
+When this event starts, all the mobs in the event world dress up until they either die or the event is ended.

+Falling Star: From the sky rains down a spectacular meteor carrying ores from another planet.
+Once landed, a player is able to mine up all these ores for their own.